Test-Codes/Android-Thread-Test/Documentation.md

 - SynchronizedObjectCounter
     - using primitive int value, but all the codes in the method are synchronized
 - PreferenceCounter
-    - using SharedPreference which already is thread-safe
+    - using SharedPreference which already is thread-safe, not process-safe though
 - SQLCounter
     - using SQLite, which is not thread-safe